 - Place the dough on a lightly floured surface.
 Make sure to have some flour ready to sprinkle on your hands.

-- Knead the dough for about 1 minute, the divide it into 4 equal parts.
+- Knead the dough for about 1 minute, then divide it into 4 equal parts.

 - Spread the first layer with butter and then sprinkle with the cinnamon and sugar mixture on top.
 Place another layer of dough on top and repeat the steps until the last dough is placed on top.
 Leave the top plain.

 - Take two parts of the cake in both hands and carefully twist them in the opposite direction.
-Repeat with all the pairs to form a eight armed star.
+Repeat with all the pairs to form an eight-armed star.